 Once you have a relevant story, introduce it early on in your presentation.
 Then tie it to your overall message by saying “The same is true for us” or “What we can learn from this is…” Then weave the theme throughout your presentation, using creative imagery or references just enough to tie it all together.

-6.Get to the point – Unless you’re telling a well-crafted story, don’t be verbose.
+Unless you’re telling a well-crafted story, don’t be verbose.
 People lose patience with speakers who can’t get to the point in a timely manner, especially in meetings.

 Naturally, you need to strike a balance with including useful supporting information, exchanging niceties and building rapport with others.
 But in general, stick to the issue at hand.
 Make your point or ask a question, and that’s it.